-The Wet Tropics Management Authority Board of Directors is established under the Wet Tropics World Heritage Protection and Management Act 1993.
+The Wet Tropics Management Authority Board of Directors (the Board) is established under the Wet Tropics World Heritage Protection and Management Act 1993.
 The Wet Tropics Ministerial Forum comprises the Commonwealth and Queensland Ministers with responsibility for the respective environment portfolios.

-The board consists of seven directors, including an executive director.
-The chair of the board and an Aboriginal director are nominated by the Wet Tropics Ministerial Forum.
+The Board consists of seven directors, including an executive director.
+The chair of the Board and an Aboriginal director are nominated by the Wet Tropics Ministerial Forum.
 Two directors are nominated by the Queensland Government and two by the Australian Government—Commonwealth legislation requires that at least one Australian Government nominee is an Aboriginal person.

 These six directors are appointed by the Queensland Governor-in-Council for a term of up to three years and serve on a part-time basis.
-The executive director of the Authority is a full-time, non-voting board director.
+The Executive Director of the Authority is a full-time, non-voting Board director.

 The Wet Tropics Management Authority Board’s key function is to implement programs to meet Australia’s international obligations for the World Heritage Area under the World Heritage Convention.
 Persons are qualified for appointment as directors if they have qualifications or extensive experience in a field related to the Authority’s functions.

 The Wet Tropics Management Authority Board generally meets quarterly.
-In addition to advice from the executive director, the board receives advice from advisory committees and liaison groups that it appoints and through wider community engagement processes.
+In addition to advice from the executive director, the Board receives advice from advisory committees and liaison groups that it appoints and through wider community engagement processes.

 Ms Chrissy Grant is an Eastern Kuku Yalanji woman who has national and international experience working in issues of World Heritage, Indigenous Peoples, natural and cultural management and biological diversity.
 She is also currently the Chairperson and Foundation Member of the UNESCO’s International Indigenous Forum on World Heritage.